AnimosWorkshop/Sor-Vault/Races/Temuthen Races/Dragon.md

 #Race #Temuthen
 Uncommon
 - - -
 >Note: Dragons are a lot stronger than traditional player characters.
-This page serves as a consistent guideline to how to create dragons, but the use of them in parties is generally discouraged because of their imbalance - they start way stronger than other races, but are not able to level up when they hit their age cap.
+This page serves as a consistent guideline to how to create dragons, but the use of them in parties is generally discouraged because of their imbalance relative to the other players.
+Despite this, wyrmlings are the closest in power level to regular player characters, and can be used if taken into account.

 **Ability Score Increase:** Your Willpower score increases by 2.
 If your dragonflight stat increases are going to pass 20, you may choose another stat to increase instead.
 **Age:** Wyrmlings (akin to children-adolescents) until their 80s, then youngs (akin to young adults and adults) until 200s, and adults (akin to middle-age and elderly) until their 400s.
 Elders can live up to the age of 650, but usually die sooner due to blood wars or direct inheritance.